Puerto Rican Coquito Vegan Coconut Eggnog Recipe

 • Add all of the ingredients (except the rum) in a large saucepan.
 Warm over medium-high heat until it begins to simmer.

-• Remove from heat, add rum (if using) cover and allow the coquito to become infused with the spices for 30 minutes.
+• Remove from heat, cover and allow the coquito to become infused with the spices for at least 15 minutes.
+If you prefer a stronger taste of spices, steep for longer.

 • Strain the coquito and pour into a glass airtight container.
 Store in the refrigerator for up to 6 weeks.